form3tech-oss/interview-simulator/README.md

 ## A note on AI tools

-Currently AI tools, like OpenAI's ChatGPT or GitHub Copilot, are not allowed within Form3.

 We don't limit or discourage their usage for this submission, however we recommend you use them responsibly and effectively.

-While we're navigating the security and privacy implications of AI adoption at Form3, keep in mind that as a Form3 Senior Engineer, you may not have access to those tools.

 ## Submission